 This state-of-the-art campus provides certification, degree programs and customized training.

-The Center is a national model of cooperative education, offering two-year, four-year and graduate programs in several disciplines.
 Employers can tap trained workers from the certificate and associate of arts technical trade programs.
 They also can access specialized training programs designed to meet their unique workforce development training needs.